 Attaching real estate to secure your judgment

 Real estate attachments allow you to place a lien on the debtor’s property.
 This means that before your debtor can sell or refinance property, your debt will have to be paid first.
 By securing an interest in the debtor’s real estate, you effectively freeze their ability to liquidate or transfer the asset without addressing your claim.
-This attachment provides a strong incentive for debtors to settle their obligations.

 Using an ex-parte trustee attachment to secure your debt

 An ex-parte trustee attachment involves garnishing funds held by a third party on behalf of the debtor.
 This can include bank accounts, accounts receivable or other financial assets.
 By intercepting these funds before they reach the debtor, you ensure that there are available resources to satisfy your claim.
-This method is especially effective if the debtor’s liquid assets are tied up with financial institutions or clients.

 Using personal property attachments to secure your debt

-Consult An Aggressive Commercial Collections Lawyer
+Consult Our Aggressive Commercial Collections Lawyers